 - 9. Career Change Leave Any employee who wishes to undertake employment and/or training in a new career may take a career change leave in keeping with the following provisions: - a.
 Such leave shall be without pay and without experiential credit for future salary schedule placement. - b.
 The employee must have been employed by the District at least five (5) years prior to the leave. - c.
 The employee has not taken this type of leave in the past. - d.
-The employee must notify in writing the Chief Personnel Officer on or before May 1 that he/she will be taking a career change leave for the ensuing school year. - e.
-Any leave shall be for a full school year.
+The employee must notify in writing the Chief of Human Resources on or before May 1 that he/she will be taking a career change leave for the ensuing school year. - e.
+Any leave shall be for one (1) full school year.
 Exceptions to this rule may be granted by the administration. - f.
 A cap of .5% of the bargaining unit shall be eligible and selection of those granted such leave shall be by seniority. - 10.
 Charter School Leave Pursuant to Florida Statutes, an employee may request and will be granted an unpaid leave of absence to accept employment in an instructional position at a District Charter School.
 Notwithstanding any other provisions in this Agreement, the unpaid leave will be extended annually provided the employee remains an instructional employee of the District Charter School.
+The initial charter school leave application must be filed by June 1st for the following school year.

-An employee may return from a Charter School Leave under the following conditions: - a.
+An employee may return from a Charter School Leave under the following conditions:

+- a.
 Charter School Leave shall be granted for a full school year and an employee may return for active employment with the District only at the beginning of a school year, unless otherwise authorized by the Chief of Human Resources. - b.
-An employee must notify the Chief of Human Resources of his/her intent to return to active employment or his/her extension of Charter School leave by April 15th.
-If the employee returns to active employment with the District, he/she may apply for posted vacancies and attend District job fairs. - c.
-An employee who is returning to active employment with the District who has not been offered a position by June 15th shall be placed by the District without regard for the employee's seniority.
+An employee must notify the Chief of Human Resources of his/her intent to return to active employment or his/her extension of Charter School leave by April 15 If the employee returns to active employment with the District, he/she may apply for posted vacancies and attend District job fairs. - c.
+An employee who is returning to active employment with the District who has not been offered a position by June 15 shall be placed by the District without regard for the employee's seniority.